Microscopes have always been an integral part of the laboratory and thus medicine in general.

 o Where the foot ring on a stool is too low, it should be raised so as to keep the lower back supported by the chair back.

-Typically, the underneath of the workbench/station in laboratory are sometimes used as storage facilities for a number of equipment and supplies.
+Typically, the underneath of the workbench/station in a laboratory are sometimes used as storage facilities for a number of equipment and supplies.

 To avoid impeding the legs, this area should be cleared to allow free space for the legs while seated.